cloudblog004/fantasticfoodies/content/en/posts/423-how-to-make-super-quick-homemade-cheesy-baked-chicken-with-tomato-sauce.md

 - "1 cup Shredded Tasty Cheese OR Pizza Cheese Mix"
 - "1 tablespoon Parsley finely chopped"
 recipeinstructions:
 - "Preheat oven to 240 to 250℃.
 Cut each Chicken Fillet into halves or quarters.
-Season with Salt &amp; Pepper."
+Season with Salt & Pepper."
 - "Heat Oil in an oven-safe pan over high heat, cook Chicken.
 After browned both sides, add Garlic and Onion, and cook until Onion is soft."
 - "Add Passata, stir in Herb and bring to the boil.
 (You can use Tomato Pasta Sauce instead of Passata.)
-Season with Salt &amp; Pepper as required.
+Season with Salt & Pepper as required.
 Sprinkle Shredded Cheese over, and bake for 10 minutes or until top is golden."
 - "Sprinkle with finely chopped Parsley and serve with rice or pasta."
 - "Ready to serve and ENJOY!"
 categories: